JeremieRD/iot-app-template/README.md

 Example of TENANTID parameter:
 ![TENANTID](images/parameters-example.png)

-In the "Pipeline" section select "Pipeline script from SCM" and paste in your repository, in "Bracnhes to build" enter "*/main" or whichever branch you wish to use.
+In the `Pipeline` section select `Pipeline script from SCM` and paste in your repository, in `Bracnhes to build` enter "*/main" or whichever branch you wish to use.
 ![SCM](images/pipeline-def.png)

 In the final stage in the Jenkinsfile, ensure the job names match the names of your playwright and tenable jobs.